-As with many industries, there’s enough to keep up with in the manufacturing field itself that focusing on changes to online marketing, even those that may affect your business, can seem secondary.
+As with many industries, there’s enough to keep up with in the manufacturing field itself that focusing on changes to SEO and online marketing, even those that may affect your business, can seem secondary.

 At Sixth City Marketing, we’ve seen just how impactful these changes can be for businesses and their websites though, specifically to those in the manufacturing sector.